ricomoss/python-april-2014/class4/README.md

 Now, you have a ``my_car`` object that is an instantiation of ``MyCar``.
 It is a local copy, can be manipulated, used for calculations, etc and all other instantiations of ``MyCar`` will be unaffected by the activity against this instantiation.

 Notice the naming convention used here.
 Classes use ``UpperCamelCase`` and the object instantiation uses the same name with ``lower_underscore``.
-This the PEP8 standard.
+This is the PEP8 standard.

 If you are doing multiple instantiations of a class each will need a unique name (otherwise you'll be overwriting).
 In this case it's common practice to append an index at the end of the name or name them to represent their intended functionality.